AubinGil/Image_gen-VAES-Diffusers/README.md

 # Image_gen-VAES-Diffusers
-Using the quantized version of Stability Diffusion_XL latest model with curated prompt for realistic image gen on limited VRAM
+Using the quantized version of Stability Diffusion_XL latest model with curated prompt for realistic image gen with capabilities of generating correct text on limited VRAM

 # Example 1: